Orthodontic Disorders

 Crossbite

-Crossbite exist where the upper teeth sit inside the lower teeth.
-A crossbite often makes it difficult to bite or chew properly.
-When closing the mouth, patients often move their lower jaw forward (anterior crossbite) or to the side (posterior crossbite), which can cause functional issues.
+A crossbite occurs when the upper teeth sit inside the lower teeth.
+Crossbites can make it difficult to bite or chew properly and, over time, can lead to abnormal tooth wear.
+In the presence of a crossbite, patients often shift their lower jaw forward (in the case of an anterior crossbite) or to the side (in the case of a posterior crossbite), which can result in functional problems and jaw discomfort over time.

 Before & After